-- Use the key Permit if the visitor gives the passcode..., and set your desired passcode.
+- Choose the key Permit if the visitor gives the passcode..., and set your desired passcode.

-- Customize what your visitor sees under Advanced Settings in that key.
+- Customize what your visitor sees in the field labeled Custom Input Prompt.

 - You can use multiple passcodes with the key Permit if the visitor gives one of many passcodes.

 - Note the current limitations of passcode keys.
 We're working on this. :)

 - Check out this detailed guide to selling wholesale with Locksmith.